cloudkraftwerk/cloudkraftwerk.github.io/index.md

 ---
 layout: page
-title: Welcome to the first cloud-native power plant
+title: Welcome to the cloudkraftwerk
 ---

 **Our mission is to enable terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.**